 The academic procession will then stand and acknowledge the University’s newest doctoral graduates.

-DVDs of your graduation ceremony and wall-mountable plaque reproductions of your testamur can be ordered online from Ambassador Productions or from the Ambassador Productions outlet in the Quadrangle immediately after your ceremony.
+DVDs of your graduation ceremony and wall-mountable plaque reproductions of your testamur can be ordered online from Ambassador Productions, or from the Ambassador Productions outlet found in the Quadrangle immediately after your ceremony.

-You and your guests are invited to enjoy free refreshments in the Quadrangle after your graduation ceremony.
-Champagne is also available for purchase.
+Graduates and their guests are invited to enjoy complimentary refreshments in the Quadrangle after the graduation ceremony.

 If you do not attend your graduation ceremony, your degree, diploma or certificate will be awarded in your absence (‘in absentia’).